 Both Lux Radio Theatre (1950) and Screen Players Guild (1952) performed radio versions of the play.
 Then, in 1985, the story made its way to television, with Ann Sothern appearing as Ruth Finney in a version which starred Loni Anderson, Michele Lee, Stephanie Zimbalist as the three wives.

-We'll leave you with a scene from the film - the arrival of the letter.
+We'll leave you with a trailer from the film - an introduction to the three wives.